drupalprojects/menu_minipanels/README.txt

 Known Issues
 ------------
-If an error "Invalid calling object" shows on IE9, there may be another script loading on the page which is conflicting.
+If an error "Invalid calling object" shows on IE9's Javascript console, there may be another script or plugin loading on the page which is conflicting.
 In one case it was caused by DivX Player (http://drupal.org/node/1379542), once it was removed the problem ended.

 Author